 Open Data From This Tutorial

-To use the data featured in this tutorial click on 'Open This Data in Plotly' on the left-hand side.
+To use the data featured in this tutorial click on 'Open This Data in Chart Studio' on the left-hand side.
 It'll open in your workspace.

 Create Your Chart

 Now that we have the data added to the grid, we can select our chart type.
 Select GRAPH on the left-hand side, then 'Create'.
 Click 'Chart Type', then choose 'Scatter' in the 'BASIC' column.

 Use the X and Y dropdowns to define X and Y variables for the chart.
 For this example, select the ‘gdpPerCap’ to display GDP per capita data on the x axis and select ‘lifeExp’ to display life expectancy data on the Y axis.
 Next, you can size points relative to data and display additional information on hover.
 Here, select ‘population’ to size points based on the population of each country.
 In addition, select ‘country’ in the ‘Hover Text’ dropdown to display the name of the country for each point on hover.

 Now that we have our data and traces we can apply a filter.
 More specifically, for the gapminder dataset, due to its size, we will filter data from 2007 only.
 In order to achieve this we add a filter by selecting ‘Filter’ under ‘Create’ and click the ‘+ Filter’ button

 Select ‘year’ from the dropdown to filter by year

 First, select gdpPercap from the ‘Traces To Filter’ dropdown.
 Next, make sure that the ‘Operator’ dropdown is set to Matching values and the ‘Include’ option is also selected (these are the default selections), use the dropdown under Include to select ‘2007’.